Supporting our nurses and midwives

 The impact of workplace violence and aggression is a global problem confronting all health care workers.
-Nurses and midwives, at the forefront of health care delivery, are the largest health care group exposed to occupational violence and aggression.
+Nurses and midwives, at the forefront of health care delivery, are the largest health care group exposed to occupational violence (OV).

-The Strategy outlines recommendations for creating a safer and healthier environment for all staff and persons who enter ACT public health workplaces.
+The Strategy outlines a vision of an ACT public health care system where staff, patients and visitors are protected from harm and feel safe at all times.
+The Strategy makes recommendations for creating a safer and healthier environment for all staff and persons who enter ACT public health workplaces.

 The Strategy sought to address the problem on multiple fronts using 22 priority actions with the assumption being these actions would cumulatively work towards the desired impact of reducing incidents of OV, bullying and/or harassment experienced by nurses and midwives in ACT public health workplaces.

 The Strategy has made an important contribution to increasing peoples understanding of OV and maintaining focus on the impact of OV on nurses and midwives.
 In particular the deliverables from multiple priority actions has raised awareness among staff and in the community, delivered a range of resources and guidelines, and resulted in the implementation of the Safewards Trial in the ACT project.

 In the provision of public healthcare in the ACT, ACT Health, Canberra Health Services, including the University of Canberra Hospital (UCH) and North Canberra Hospital (formerly Calvary Public Hospital Bruce) are all committed to improving workplace safety.
 Together we are implementing various initiatives and strategies and addressing continued compliance with our legislated responsibility to protect workers and others from harm.